Simple Pruning Technique Improves Tomato Harvest

 How to Prune

-There's no one right way to prune tomato plants.
-It depends on the type of tomato and the support you use.
+There are several ways to prune tomato plants, depending on the type of tomato and the support you use.
 As a rule, pruning is most helpful for indeterminate tomato varieties — large plants that continue to grow taller and produce fruit until killed by frost.
 Determinate, or bush tomatoes, tend to be smaller and more manageable.

 Most tomato pruning involves removing suckers — the shoots that form in the axils where side branches meet the stem.
 Remove suckers when they're small by pinching them off or snipping them with pruners.